-- Get comfy, but not too comfy – I find that if I try power napping in bed, all that happens is I fall asleep until Jake gets home (oops).
+- Get comfy, but not too comfy – I find that if I try power napping in bed, all that happens is I fall asleep until my husband gets home (oops).
 Therefore, I try to pick a place that’s fairly comfy but not my bed.
 The sofa or an armchair is ideal!

 - Set an alarm – Always, always set an alarm before you put your head down for a nap.
 I always set mine for 20 minutes just before closing my eyes.
 This is the perfect amount of time for me, but you may want to play around with your own sleep cycle.